 Generally Accepted Government Auditing Standards require that the auditor plan the audit to provide reasonable assurance that the financial statements are free of material misstatement resulting from violations of laws and regulations that have a direct and material effect on the determination of financial statement amounts.
-OMB Circular A-133 requires the auditor to perform procedures to determine whether the non-Federal entity has complied with laws, regulations, and the provisions of contract or grant agreements that could have a direct and material effect on each major program.
+OMB Circular A-133/2 CFR part 200, subpart F require the auditor to perform procedures to determine whether the non-Federal entity has complied with laws, regulations, and the provisions of the Federal award that could have a direct and material effect on each major program.
 Therefore, the auditor must determine which compliance requirements could have a direct and material effect on each major program.